seanmonstar/seanmonstar.github.io/_posts/tumblr/2022-11-15-hyper-polish-period.md

 Many of the less stable, higher level parts of hyper 0.14.x have been removed, with the promise of most showing back up in [`hyper-util`](https://github.com/hyperium/hyper-util).
 Some of these are very simple ports.
 Others will be made more generic or configurable, encouraging users to plug and play on top of it all.

 For example, consider the previous `hyper::Client` .
 It combined many concepts together for the convenience of users: a mechanism to establish new connections, a pool to store idle connections for a period of time, and a way for the connector to signal to the pool if HTTP/2 was negotiated via ALPN.
 You could only customize those pieces if specific options were part of the client `Builder`.
-As part of the move to `hyper-util`, the way those pieces plug together can be made public.<sup id="fnref:2"><a href="#fn:2" class="footnote-ref" role="doc-noteref">2</a></sup> That does likely mean more work on our part though.
+As part of the move to `hyper-util`, the way those pieces plug together can be made public.[^2] That does likely mean more work on our part though.

 #### Area: Upgrading

 We want as smooth of an _upgrade_ as possible.

 The smoothest would be if there were _only_ types or methods being removed.
 Then we could just add deprecations in 0.14.x, and the compiler would help people prepare early.
-But, when an upgrade involves _changes_ to methods, or behavior, it’s more complicated.<sup id="fnref:3"><a href="#fn:3" class="footnote-ref" role="doc-noteref">3</a></sup> Still, the more we can do to make things easier, the better!
+But, when an upgrade involves _changes_ to methods, or behavior, it’s more complicated.[^3] Still, the more we can do to make things easier, the better!

 As described in the [upgrade meta issue](https://github.com/hyperium/hyper/issues/3052), we can backport some of the new additions, and we can use `#[deprecated]` to guide people to start using better stuff earlier.